neuralpain/qbactivator/README.md

 - [Update for QuickBooks Point Of Sale V18 (2018) ⧉](https://qbpos.intuit.com/POS18.0/WebQBPOSPatch_V18R14.exe)
 - [Update for QuickBooks Point Of Sale V12 (2015) ⧉](https://qbpos.intuit.com/POS12.0/WebQBPOSPatch_V12R21.exe)

-> **Note** Browse the QuickBooks [product download page](https://downloads.quickbooks.com/app/qbdt/products) for earlier and additional QuickBooks Desktop software that isn't included here in this documentation.
+> **Note** Browse the QuickBooks [product download page](https://downloads.quickbooks.com/app/qbdt/products) for additional QuickBooks Desktop software that is not included here in this documentation.

 ---

 ## Building from source

-If you need to build this project from source, you will need to run the `compile` script.
-If you encounter any issues running the script, ensure that you have the necessary permissions by providing executable permissions.
+If you want to build this project from source (for whatever reason), you will need to run the `compile` script.
+If you encounter any issues running the script, ensure that you have provided the poor thing with executable permissions.

 ``` bash
 cd path/to/folder